-A pilot study of 9 girls with RETT syndrome found that cerebrolysin improved behavior in 78%, attention in 89%, physical skills in 56% of the subjects, and nonverbal social communication in all participants.
-It also restored high-level brain functions (measured by EEG) [R].
+A pilot study of 9 girls with RETT syndrome found that Cerebrolysin may improve behavior, attention, physical skills, and nonverbal social communication.
+It also may restore high-level brain functions, as measured by EEG .

-Cerebrolysin significantly relieved the symptoms of painful diabetic neuropathy (nerve damage caused by diabetes) in 20 type 2 diabetes patients.
-A 10-day therapy led to improvements that lasted at least 6 weeks [R].
+In a study of 20 patients with type 2 diabetes, Cerebrolysin relieved pain associated with diabetic neuropathy (nerve damage caused by diabetes).
+A 10-day therapy led to improvements that lasted at least 6 weeks .

 - Burning sensation

 - Flu-like symptoms